Member Log In

 I've gotten help with my hormones

 When I turned 40 a lot changed for me.
-There is a major connection with estrogen and dopamine and as my estrogen levels dip with perimenopause, I was struggling to function at the end of my cycle.
+There is a major connection with estrogen and dopamine and as my estrogen levels dipped with perimenopause, I was struggling to function at the end of my cycle.
 It was almost as if my meds weren't working at all and I had zero physical energy.
 And even worse, the quality of my sleep was really impacted.
 I was not prepared for these changes in my early 40s but getting on hormone replacement therapy has helped immensely.

 I'm a work in progress

 This one is by far the hardest.
-You might read this list and think, "wow, she's figured out a lot" but I have to be honest that I don't always go to bed when I should or get to the gym like I know is good for me or eat the foods that I know help me feel my best.
+You might read this list and think, "Wow, she's figured out a lot," but I have to be honest - I don't always go to bed when I should or get to the gym like I know is good for me or eat the foods that I know help me feel my best.
 I'm not always my best but the more that I've learned to give myself grace and focus on the GOOD that I am doing instead of beating myself up when I fall short... the easier it has been to stay consistent with the habits that help me.

 I also haven't added all of these habits at the same time.
 I've been on this journey of self growth for a solid 20 years!
 My oldest is 13 and my youngest is 5 so it was 5 years ago that I dug deep to really understand my brain.
 AND it was two years ago that I got really serious about routines and self care.